aceinnolab/Inkycal/README.md

 **[Disable on-board-led](https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi)**

 ## Installing required packages for python 3.x
 Execute the following command in the Terminal to install all required packages.
 Please use Raspbian Buster with Desktop (preferably the latest version).
-Raspbian Buster **LITE** is not supported.
+Raspbian Buster **LITE** is __not__ supported.

 **`bash -c "$(curl -sL https://raw.githubusercontent.com/aceisace/Inky-Calendar/master/Installer.sh)"`**

+**Installing tagged versions**:
+If you want to install a different version than the *master* branch, insert the tag name into the above URL, e. g.
+`bash -c "$(curl -sL https://raw.githubusercontent.com/aceisace/Inky-Calendar/v1.7.1/Installer.sh)"`

+**Upgrading from old versions:**:
-**Note**: If you were using a previous version, please use the web-ui for generating a new settings file.
+If you were using a previous version, please use the web-ui for generating a new settings file.
 Settings files from previous versions are not compatible.

-If you get some red lines, please run `pip3 install Pillow==6.2.0`.
+If you get some red lines, please run `pip3 install Pillow`.

 If the installer is broken, please follow the instructions here [manual installation](https://github.com/aceisace/Inky-Calendar/wiki/Manual-installation)